gamesbook/protograf/docs/source/terminology.rst

 ------------

-A list of "one-letter" colors is also available (based off of a popular Python library called *matplotlib*); their RGB hexadecimal codes are also shown here for reference:
+A list of "one-letter" colors is also available (based off of a popular Python library called `matplotlib <https://matplotlib.org/>`_); these RGB hexadecimal codes are also shown here for quick reference:

 - ``b`` is blue ("#0000FF")
 - ``c`` is cyan ("#00FFFF")